PurdueCAM2Project/HELPSweb/source/people.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Use computer vision to calculate the sizes of trees (called diameter at breath height, or DBH).
+Use computer vision to calculate the sizes of trees (called diameter at breath height, or DBH), recognize the species of trees, and their locations.

 The following images show the result from a distance sensor and the tree image (before and after denoising).